 In particular for many people, this centres around initiation of sex– the “danger zone” and pressure point of many couples.
 Many couples can experience a gulf that opens up between them when it comes to sex and how much they each want to experience it.

-Breaking into this cycle and changing the way you communication can revolutionise a relationship that’s become weighted down.
-Click the toggle below for tips on how to commuicate better and navigate conflict better.
+Breaking this cycle and changing the way you communication can revolutionise a relationship that’s become weighed down.
+Click the toggle below for tips on how to communicate better and navigate conflict better.

 If you’re anything like me this will be your nemesis so I hope I can share some light on what works…..